dennisreimann/website/src/articles/2016-02-01-elm-data-structures-record-tuple.md

 error = (False, "Something went wrong.")
 ```

 Tuple are suitable for creating simple, short data structures – i.e. to return multiple values from a function.
-For accessing the values of a tuple with two values one can use the functions `fst` and `snd` (read _first_ and _second_), for tuples with three or more values one has to use destructuring.
+For accessing the values of a tuple with two values one can use the functions `first` and `second`, for tuples with three or more values one has to use destructuring.

 ### Destructuring